 First, the average plant height at first bloom was examined.
-For the marigolds, there was variation in average plant height, but there was no statistical significance between the 6 treatments (p = 0.058) (Figures 1, 2).
+For the marigolds, there was variation in average plant height, but there was no statistical significance between the six treatments (p = 0.058) (Figures 1 & 2).
 For the garden cress, there was variation in average plant height at first bloom as well.
-Plant height was significantly higher in Group 6 while lowest in Group 2 (p-value < 0.05, one-way ANOVA) (Figures 1, 2).
+Plant height was significantly higher in Group 6 while lowest in Group 2 (p-value < 0.05, one-way ANOVA) (Figures 1 & 2).
 A post hoc Tukey-Kramer test with treated garden cress compared to the control revealed statistical significance only for the DWC treatment.

-The effects of each treatment on the survival of each plant was also assessed.
-At the end of the 13-week experiment, the plant survival rate was calculated by dividing the amount of plants continuing to grow after the first bloom by the amount of plants that sprouted.
-The control group for marigolds had the lowest rate of surviving plants, 0.4 (2 plants), while the eggshell grounds, wick system, and DWC System groups had the highest rate of surviving plants, 1.00 (5 or 6 plants) (Figures 1, 3).
-For garden cress, every treatment group had roughly equal rates of surviving plants.
-The Urea Solution, Burnt Foliage, and Wick System groups had a survival rate of 0.83 (5 plants) while the control, eggshell grounds, and DWC System groups had a rate of 1.00 (6 plants) (Figures 1, 3).
+The effect of each treatment on the survival of each plant was also assessed.
+At the end of the 13-week experiment, the plant survival rate was calculated by dividing the number of plants continuing to grow after the first bloom by the number of plants that sprouted.
+For marigolds, the control group had the lowest rate plant survival, 0.4 (2 plants), while the eggshell grounds, wick system, and DWC System groups had the highest rate of plant survival, 1.00 (5 or 6 plants) (Figures 1 & 3).
+For garden cress, every treatment group had roughly equal rates of plant survival.
+The Urea Solution, Burnt Foliage, and Wick System groups had a survival rate of 0.83 (5 plants) while the control, eggshell grounds, and DWC System groups had a rate of 1.00 (6 plants) (Figures 1 & 3).

-The average growth time, the amount of days the average plant took to bloom from sprouting, for each treatment was also assessed.
-For the marigolds, there was no statistical significance between the average growth times for all 6 treatments (p = 0.077) (Figures 1, 4).
-For the garden cress, there was a statistically significant difference in average growth time (p-value < 0.05, one-way ANOVA) (Figures 1, 4).
-However, a follow-up post hoc Tukey-Kramer tests between the control and other treatments revealed no statistical significance.
+The average growth time, defined as the number of days the average plant took to bloom from the time of sprouting, was also assessed for each treatment.
+For the marigolds, there were no statistically significant differences between the average growth times for all six treatments (p = 0.077) (Figures 1 & 4).
+For the garden cress, there was a statistically significant difference in average growth time between treatments (p-value < 0.05, one-way ANOVA) (Figures 1 & 4).
+However, follow-up post hoc Tukey-Kramer tests between the control and other treatments revealed no statistical significance.

-Qualitative observations in for both plant varieties were also evaluated.
+We also evaluated both plant varieties qualitatively.
 Starting in the twelfth week of experimentation, marigolds in Groups 2, 3, and 4 developed a purple color around the edges and tips of their lower leaves (Figure 5).
-There were no significant qualitative changes in any treatment group of the garden cress plants.
+There were no significant qualitative changes in any treatment groups of the garden cress plants.

 Discussion

-Select growing methods from this study have shown to encourage healthy plant growth by yielding taller plants at first bloom, increasing survival rates, and decreasing growth times.
+Select growing methods from this study encouraged healthy plant growth, as was shown by them yielding taller plants at first bloom, increasing survival rates, and decreasing growth times.
 The initial hypothesis was correct in some respects.
-This experiment demonstrates simple, more environmentally-conscious growing methods that can be applied to household gardens, using common objects often overlooked in the house to reduce chemical fertilizer usage and water-efficient hydroponic systems to reduce water consumption.
+This study demonstrated that simple, more environmentally-conscious growing methods can be applied to household gardens using common objects often overlooked in the house to reduce chemical fertilizer usage, as well as water-efficient hydroponic systems to reduce water consumption.